lizmariem5692/sep10-freedom-project/blog/entry02.md

 ## Content

 #### The information and what I learned about Hospital Health Care was something very imporatnt and benifical to humans and their health.
-In [website](https://builtin.com/healthcare-technology) I found information on IT tools and software design that helps in hospital technology.
-On how it benifits us and what it needes help with
+In this  [website](https://builtin.com/healthcare-technology) I found information on IT tools and software design that helps in hospital technology.
+On how it benifits us and what it needes inprovement with.alks about how tech tools have improvements in errors like diagnosis and diseases.Its improvement and how it makes us more aware on our health